fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

       <li>Lives inside the VPC</li>
     </ul>
   </li>
-  <li>Considering a <a href="https://aws.amazon.com/blogs/aws/new-amazon-dynamodb-continuous-backups-and-point-in-time-recovery-pitr/"><b>point-in-time recovery</b></a> (PITR)(continuous backup) for DynamoDB, the customer is responsible to configure (turn on) and AWS is responsible for the backup.
-Amazon RDS database instance can be restored to a specific point in time with a granularity of 5 minutes</li>
   <li>Pricing: throughput; Indexed data storage; Data tranfer; Global tables; reserved capacity; On-demand capacity mode; Provisioned capacity mode</li>
   <li>Security: Encryption at rest using KMS; Site-to-Site VPN, Direct Connect (DX), IAM policies and roles; Integrate with CloudWatch and CloudTrail; VPC endpoints to communicate directly with DynamoDB</li>
   <li>ACID with DynamoDB -> Dynamo transaction across 1 or more tables within a single AWS account and region.
 Used when the application needs coordenation.
 This feature needs to be enable.</li>
   <li>Backup: On-Demand: full backups at any time; no performance impact, same region of source table</li>
   <li>Recovery: Point-in-Time Recovery (PITR): protect agains accidental writes or deletes; restore to any point in the last 35 days; incremental; not default; latesst restorable in the past 5 minutes</li>
+  <li>Considering a <a href="https://aws.amazon.com/blogs/aws/new-amazon-dynamodb-continuous-backups-and-point-in-time-recovery-pitr/"><b>point-in-time recovery</b></a> (PITR)(continuous backup) for DynamoDB, the customer is responsible to configure (turn on) and AWS is responsible for the backup.
+Amazon RDS database instance can be restored to a specific point in time with a granularity of 5 minutes</li>
-  <li>Streams: time-oerdered sequence of titem-level changes in a table.
+  <li>Streams: time-ordered sequence of titem-level changes in a table.
 Stored for 24 hours</li>
   <li>Global Table: managed multi-master, multi-region replication: globally distributed applications; based on DynamoDB streams; replication latency under 1 second</li>
-  <li>Time to Live (TTL): define when an item expire abd can be automatically deleted</li>
+  <li>Time to Live (TTL): define when an item expire and can be automatically deleted</li>
 </ul>

 <p><center>